mgialluca/DISORTEmulatePoC/README.md

 - `Plot_Test.py` is all of the plotting scripts written to view the results of this PoC.
 All plots created are available and described below.
 - `degrade_spec_demo.py` is a routine to degrade the resolution of a spectra, contributed by Dr. Tyler Robinson for plotting purposes in this PoC.

+**Note:** Because the training and testing data sets were so large, they can not be easily added to GitHub, therefore they are not on this repo.
+They can be obtained from Megan Gialluca upon request.
+Additionally, the SMART tool is not included in this repository.

 All of the results of the emulation test can be found in the `EmulationResults/` directory.
 In any naming cases, emulations 1, 2, and 3 correspond to the water VMR multiplier test cases of 0.7, 3.2, and 5.8 times, respectively.
 Here are the descriptions for the figures:
 + `SpectraCompare_linear_highres.png` gives the high (native) resolution reflectance spectrum of the water feature in each testing case from the DISORT solution compared to the emulator.
 + `SpectraCompare_linear_lowres.png` gives the lower resolution (R=5000) reflectance spectrum.